oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

     ![User HR in the HRTEST database has the same tables and row counts as the HRAPP source database.](./images/task6.3-hrtesttables.png " ")

 ## Task 7: Create a refreshable clone of the production HRAPP database, making it easy to update the test database with the latest data from production
 In the previous task, you cloned a database from the TEST to the DEV environment.
 Since our example database is small, this copy created quickly.
 What if the source database was much larger, maybe a terabyte or more?
 What if the requirement was to have a fresh clone weekly?
 When dealing with larger databases, those requirements result in a large amount of data having to flow across the network, and a longer time needed for the refreshes to complete.
 Oracle Database Multitenant solves these challenges with refreshable PDBs.
 Refreshable PDB clones allow the copy to be updated with only the database changes that have taken place since the previous copy was done.
-Typically, this would mean only a fraction of the source database needs to be copied during each refresh.
+Typically, this would mean only a fraction of the source data needs to be copied during each refresh.

 In this task, you will create a refreshable "test master" database, which will be used to support test and development team activity.

-If you are not already running SQLcl, then launch SQLcl and set the formatting to make the on-screen output easier to read.

-    ```
-    <copy>sql /nolog </copy>
-    ```
+You should still be connected to the SQLcl client and see a "SQL>" prompt.
+If not, enter the command **sql /nolog** to start the SQLcl client.

 1. As you did in the previous lab task, you'll create a clone of the product HRAPP database, this time making that clone refreshable on-demand.
-Connect to **CDBTEST** in SQLcl as supersuser SYSDBA.
+Connect to **CDBTEST** in SQLcl as superuser SYSDBA.

     ```